 Who teaches the gerontology classes at Kansas State University?

-The required courses (Intro to Gerontology and Seminar in Gerontology) as well as any course with a GERON prefix are taught by Center on Aging staff.
+The required courses (Intro to Gerontology, Aging in Ameria, and Seminar in Gerontology) as well as any course with a GERON prefix are taught by Center on Aging staff.
 Elective courses are taught by faculty in departments across the university who have an interest in aging-related issues within their areas of expertise.
 See more information about these faculty members.

 Will this be listed on my diploma when I graduate?
 How does K-State know that I've completed this program?

 Minors and Secondary Majors are not listed on the student diploma.
-It will be listed on the student transcript, and the Center on Aging will provide a certificate upon completion of the program and the undergraduate degree.
+It will be listed on the student transcript, and the Center on Aging will provide a signed certificate listing the number of gerontology hours completed for the program.
 Students must apply for graduation for both their primary and their secondary major in KSIS during their last semester at K-State.
 The gerontology advisor will then review the applications for graduation and approve them in KSIS so that they become a part of the student's academic records.

 Whom do I contact for more information?